CrystalPea/CollectivePlaylist/README.md

 ## Collective Playlist ##

-Collective Playlist is a web app I made for creating playlists together.
+Collective Playlist is a web app I made for creating playlists together with friends.
+It allows you to create a playlist and invite other users to contribute tracks to it.

 The idea came to me during the graduation of our seniors at Makers Academy.
 There was no music during social part of the event and I thought... it would be nice to have music on our graduation.
 But how to guarantee that everyone would be happy with the choice of music?
 Here enters Collective Playlist :smile:.